McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/8_Practical_Virtual_Exp_spectroscopy/8_Spectroscopy_fluo/README.md

-# McXtrace training: samples and virtual experiment: spectroscopy/fluorescence
+# McXtrace training: samples and virtual experiment: spectroscopy/fluorescence (hyperspectral)

 For this exercise, we shall build a simplified model of the LUCIA@SOLEIL beam-line.